-Below, is a description of the types of services that we are proposing will be available in every district in Birmingham.
-We believe our proposals for these services would offer perents greater flexibility and by offering a range of services, in a number of convenient locations, at a time that suits them.
+Below, is a description of the types of survices that we are proposing will be available in every district in Birmingham.
+We believe our proposals for these services would offer persents greatest flexibility and by offering a range of services, in a number of convenient locations, at a time that suits them. tailored to meet the needs of local parents and children.